-I do not often work in November but as it turned out the weather was mild...lucky.
+We do not often work in November but as it turned out the weather was mild...lucky.
 The ground levels were initially reduced to expose the plinths.
 This cob wall needed considerable work on the plinths and several cracks needed stitching or pinning and filling.
 It was given a lime render to provide some protection, especially from the splashes from a busy road, and finally a new thatch.

 This project was a beautiful thatched chalk cob wall which had an individual grade 2 listing.
 Some 20 meters of wall had come down in the wind.
-The wall was special because the plinth was of sarsen stone and 24 inches wide, and the chalk cob was 3.5 meters high, one of the highest I have seen.
+The wall was special because the plinth was of sarsen stone and 24 inches wide, and the chalk cob was 3.5 meters high, one of the highest we have seen.

 Hand mixing was not enough on this job and therefore we had to use diggers.

-I am often asked if shutters are required?
+We are often asked if shutters are required?
 No, that was not the way these walls were built and so you can see that we build the cob up to the required height in lifts, with no shutters even up to 3.5m as they were built 200 years ago.

 The dumper moves the cob from the barn to the wall and is very useful when the wall gets higher.